Be-Leaf it! Fall Leaves Can Damage your Car

 - Park your car away from areas where leaves won't accumulate underneath your car.

-- Keep your car clean by visiting Mr. Magic Car Wash once a week where you can receive a wash and wax with a Signature Wash or the Works Wash to prevent residue build-up consisting of acidic substances, sap, pollen, and dirt.
+- Keep your car clean by visiting Mr. Magic Car Wash once a week, where you can receive a wash and wax with a Protect or Magic Shine Wash to prevent residue build-up of acidic substances, sap, pollen, and dirt.

 - Make your vehicle maintenance a habit!